The Chow $t$-structure on the $\infty$-category of motivic spectra: A vanishing result for algebraic cobordism

 \section{A vanishing result for algebraic cobordism}

 We are confident that the following result is well-known, but we could not locate a reference.

-\begin{theorem} Let $X$ be essentially smooth over a semi-local PID and let $S \subset \N$ denote its set of positive residue characteristics (of $X$).
+\begin{theorem} Let $X$ be essentially smooth over a semi-local PID and let $S \subset \N$ denote the set of positive residue characteristics of $X$.
 Then for $i>0$ we have\NB{Can we get this without inverting $S$?
 Over more general bases?
-Remove smoothness by expressing in terms of Borel-Moore homology?} \end{theorem} \begin{proof} There is a strongly convergent spectral sequence This is proved for $X$ essentially smooth over a field in \cite[(8.14)]{hoyois-algebraic-cobordism}; the generalization to Dedekind domains follows from \cite[Theorem 11.3]{spitzweck2012commutative} by similar arguments.
-We are thus reduced to proving the same result for motivic cohomology.
+Remove smoothness by expressing in terms of Borel-Moore homology?} \end{theorem} \begin{proof} The slice tower for $\MGL[1/S]$ of the form has increasing connectivity and subquotients given by $\Sigma^{2*,*}\textup{H}\Z[1/S] \otimes L_{2*}$ (where $L_{2t}$ is the degree $2t$ part of the Lazard ring).
+This follows by combining \cite[proof of Theorem 4.7]{spitzweck2010relations}, \cite[Theorem 11.3]{spitzweck2012commutative} and \cite[Proposition 3.7]{schmidt2018stable}.
+Induction up to tower thus reduces to proving the same result for motivic cohomology.
 By construction and hence it is enough to show that $\mathrm{CH}^*(X, -i) = 0$ for $i>0$.
 This follows from the fact that $\mathrm{CH}^q(X, -i) = H_{-i}(z^q(X))$, where $z^q(X)$ is a complex concentrated in non-negative degrees \cite[middle of p.3]{levine2001techniques} (this is where we use that the base is semi-local). \end{proof}